markodayan/research.2077.xyz/src/content/blog/eips-for-nerds-6-erc-5564-and-erc.md

 * Hashes the result to find the _shared secret_
 * and multiplies the result by the base point (G) to generate the same stealth address between them.

-After completing the previous steps, Alice can check if the payment has arrived and, if desired, use the _shared secre_t (which doubles as the private key) to transfer the funds to her own wallet or elsewhere.
+After completing the previous steps, Alice can check if the payment has arrived and, if desired, use the _shared secret_ (which doubles as the private key) to transfer the funds to her own wallet or elsewhere.

 The BSAP is extremely effective but it comes with it's own set of challenges, the primary of which are:

 Displeased with the deficiencies of BSAP, Nicolas Van Saberhagen (pseudonym), creator of Monero ([and potential candidate for ByteCoin](https://www.reddit.com/r/Monero/comments/lz2e5v/going_deep_in_the_cryptonote_rabbit_hole_who_was/)), proposed a solution in his 2013 [CryptoNote Whitepaper](https://bytecoin.org/old/whitepaper.pdf).
-Nicolas essentially uses the same algorithm as BSAP but introduces one key difference: a new keypair called an _ephemeral keypair_is included to prevent the stealth address from remaining constant and to shift control away from the sender.
+Nicolas essentially uses the same algorithm as BSAP but introduces one key difference: a new keypair called an _ephemeral keypair_ is included to prevent the stealth address from remaining constant and to shift control away from the sender.
 We examine this approach to creating stealth addresses in the next section.

 We'll keep with the same example where Bob needs to transfer some tokens to Alice to explain how the Improved Stealth Address Protocol (ISAP) works.
 As mentioned, the ISAP bears similarity to BSAP—except for the addition of an ephemeral keypair to the stealth address creation process.
 The protocol is described below:

 Alice has a keypair (_a_, _A_) and Bob has a keypair (_b_, _B_).
 Unlike the previous method:

 * Bob (the sender) first creates an ephemeral keypair **(r,R ∋ R = r .
-G**) and then performs an _ecMUL_of Alice's public key and the ephemeral private key to generate a _shared secret_.
+G**) and then performs an _ecMUL_ of Alice's public key and the ephemeral private key to generate a _shared secret_.

-* Alice (who knows the ephemeral public key) can also compute the same _shared secret_by multiplying her private key with the _ephemeral keypair's_public key.
+* Alice (who knows the ephemeral public key) can also compute the same _shared secret_ by multiplying her private key with the _ephemeral keypair's_ public key.

-The use of the _ephemeral keypair_for creation of the _shared secret_permits the creation of a different stealth address for every transfer.
+The use of the _ephemeral keypair_ for creation of the _shared secret_ permits the creation of a different stealth address for every transfer.
 To derive the public key of the stealth address, Bob incorporates Alice's public key into the equation when deriving the stealth address:

 This way, Bob effectively generates a new stealth address for the next transfer between himself and Alice.
-You may notice the subtle beauty here: multiplying the _shared secret_by G (base point) through elliptic curve multiplication gives you a point on the Curve, which essentially is the Public Key of the _shared secret_.
+You may notice the subtle beauty here: multiplying the _shared secret_ by G (base point) through elliptic curve multiplication gives you a point on the Curve, which essentially is the Public Key of the _shared secret_.
 On the other hand, thanks to mathematics and Elliptic Curve Cryptography, after encapsulating the expression within the G (base point) parentheses and simplifying, we find the Private Key:

 Note that: